-Ingredients: Sodium Bicarbonate, Citric Acid, Soya Milk (Glycine soja), Perfume, Bergamot Oil (Citrus bergamia), Jasmine Absolute (Jasminum officinale), Cedarwood Oil (Cedrus atlantica), *Limonene, *Linalool, Titanium Dioxide.
-I made a video of this below.
+Ingredients: Sodium Bicarbonate, Citric Acid, Soya Milk, Perfume, Bergamot Oil, Jasmine Absolute, Cedarwood Oil, *Limonene, *Linalool, Titanium Dioxide.

 2015 Review: I like this as much as i liked it when it came out originally.
 It’s a milky violet and it’s a slow, silent fizzer, it’s just lovely.
 A milky color with the little purple dot of color adding a last minute drop of color in the middle of all the creamy white color.

 Lush 2006 description: You can just imagine the looks on the faces of all the Lush ballistic makers when they found out that as well as stirring the mixture, scooping it out and putting it into the two halves of the mold, that they also had to put in a miniscule magic grotto into each one!
 Fortunately, as Ne Worry Pas is scented with soothing bergamot oil and jasmine essential oils they’ll be smiling despite themselves.
 The plan is this: take your Ne Worry Pas, whisper your worries into the grotto, then let them fizz away into the milky (soya) bath water.
 After a lovely refreshing bath, they’ll disappear down the plughole forever!

 Here’s a video i made of what Ne Worry Pas looks like in the tub for you 🙂